Numerical Computing Fundamentals

 is the matrix 2-norm (largest singular value).
 Since , the condition number has a lower bound of 1.
 A matrix with a condition number close to 1 is called well-conditioned; one with a large condition number is called ill-conditioned.
 There is no sharp threshold; the distinction depends on the precision required.

 When solving in floating-point arithmetic, a relative perturbation of in can produce a relative error up to in .
-A condition number of can destroy up to digits of precision, so starting from double precision's roughly 15.9 digits, the number of surviving significant digits is at least approximately:
+A condition number of causes a loss on the order of significant digits.
+Subtracting from double precision's roughly 15.9 digits gives an approximate estimate:

 Design Matrix

 In the linear regression model , is the design matrix. is the response vector, is the coefficient vector, and is the error term.
-The design matrix has rows (one per observation) and columns (one per predictor).
-When an intercept is included, a column of ones is added.
+The design matrix has rows and columns, with each row corresponding to one observation.
+When an intercept is included, one of the columns is a constant column of ones, and the remaining columns correspond to the predictors ( is the total column count including the intercept).

-The OLS (ordinary least squares) estimator is defined as , where denotes the transpose of .
+The OLS (ordinary least squares) estimator minimizes the residual sum of squares; when has full column rank, it can be written as (see derivation), where denotes the transpose of .
 A large condition number in the design matrix causes rounding errors to be amplified, reducing the accuracy of computing .
-This is a numerical issue, distinct from the statistical problem of inflated variance due to multicollinearity.
-Design matrices become ill-conditioned when predictors are highly correlated; VIF in OLS Fundamentals measures a related phenomenon for individual predictors.
+When predictors are highly correlated, the design matrix tends to be ill-conditioned.

 See OLS Fundamentals for the full mathematical treatment of the design matrix and OLS estimator properties.